 print(numbers)

-Here, range(5) is used to generate a list of numbers from 0 to 4.
+Here, range(5) generates a list of numbers from 0 to 4.

 Set: